 This easy gluten free granola recipe made with grass fed butter, sunflower seeds, and honey!
 Great for smoothie bowls, yogurt, or with milk!

 Granola is an everyday staple at our house.
 We always have some on hand to eat for breakfast or a quick afternoon snack.
-We have it with milk, sprinkled over yogurt and smoothie bowls, and sometimes just grab a handful to nosh on throughout the day.
+We have granola with milk, sprinkled over yogurt and smoothie bowls, and sometimes just grab a handful to nosh on throughout the day.

 So what makes grass-fed better?
 Believe it or not, what a cow eats has a major impact on the nutritional composition, and therefor heath effects, of their milk.
 Butter that's made from the milk of grass-fed cows has significantly higher levels of vitamin K2, which regulates the metabolism of calcium and can help to reduce risk of both osteoporosis and heart disease.
 In addition, grass fed butter is high in omega-3 fatty acids, which is also crucial for heart and brain health alike.

-This recipe uses basic pantry ingredients, only takes a few minutes to mix together and then a long, slow bake in the oven to make the granola toasty and make the house smell amazing.
-There's no excuse to buy the store-bought stuff – that's loaded with sugar and preservatives - ever again.
-Give it a try and let me know what you put into yours!Print
+This granola recipe uses basic pantry ingredients, only takes a few minutes to mix together and then a long, slow bake in the oven to make the granola toasty and make the house smell amazing.
+There's no excuse to buy store-bought granola - that's loaded with sugar and preservatives - ever again.
+Give this granola recipe a try and let me know what you put into yours!Print